sanchxt/yoop/CONTRIBUTING.md

 ## License

-By contributing to LocalDrop, you agree that your contributions will be licensed under the MIT OR Apache-2.0 license.
+By contributing to Yoop, you agree that your contributions will be licensed under the MIT OR Apache-2.0 license.